DAGWorks-Inc/hamilton/contrib/hamilton/contrib/user/skrawcz/fine_tuning/README.md

 ## FLAN LLM
 This example is based on using [Google's Fine-tuned LAnguage Net (FLAN) models hosted on HuggingFace](https://huggingface.co/docs/transformers/model_doc/flan-t5).
 The larger the model, the longer it will take to fine-tune, and the more memory you'll need for it.
-The code here by default (which you can easily change) is set up to run on docker using the smallest FLAN model.
+The code here was validated to run on docker using the smallest FLAN model ("model_id": "google/flan-t5-small") on a Mac that's a few years old.

 ## What type of functionality is in this module?